monttj/CMSDAS2019/README.md

 In this exercise, there are only two variables:
-`dR` and `Mbb` (distance and invariant mass between two b-tagged jets with minimum angle) You can add more variables by modifying the [ana.C macro](https://github.com/monttj/CMSDAS2019/blob/master/ana.C).
+`dR` and `Mbb` (distance and invariant mass between two b-tagged jets with minimum angle) You can add more variables by modifying the macro [ana.C](https://github.com/monttj/CMSDAS2019/blob/master/ana.C).
 But we will leave it to you as this is not ROOT exercise.

 ## Install packages for DNN exercise